SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

 **Database:**

 For this workshop, we will use the Diptera database.
-Download it to the folder `02busco` using the command `wget` and extract it.
+Download it to the folder `busco` using the command `wget` and extract it.
+Let's `cd` to the directory `busco` first.

 	wget https://buscos.ezlab.org/datasets/diptera_odb9.tar.gz
 	tar -zxf diptera_odb9.tar.gz